South Korea: Tourism

-South Korean National Pension System
+National pension scheme

-The South Korean pension system was created to provide benefits to persons reaching old age, families and persons stricken with death of their primary breadwinner, and for the purposes of stabilizing its nation's welfare state.
-South Korea's pension system structure is primarily based on taxation and is income-related.
-In 2007 there was a total of 18,367,000 insured individuals with only around 511,000 persons excluded from mandatory contribution.
-The current pension system is divided into four categories distributing benefits to participants through national, military personnel, governmental, and private school teacher pension schemes.
+The South Korean pension system was created to provide benefits to persons reaching old age, families and persons stricken with death of their primary breadwinner, and for the purposes of stabilizing the nation's welfare state.
+The structure is primarily based on taxation and is income-related.
+The system is divided into four categories distributing benefits to participants through national, military personnel, governmental, and private school teacher pension schemes.
 The national pension scheme is the primary welfare system providing allowances to the majority of persons.
-Eligibility for the national pension scheme is not dependent on income but on age and residence, where those between the ages of 18 to 59 are covered.
-Any one who is under the age of 18 are dependents of someone who is covered or under a special exclusion where they are allowed to alternative provisions.
+Eligibility for the national pension scheme is not dependent on income but on age and residence, where those between the ages of 18 and 59 are covered.
+Anyone under 18 is a dependent of someone who is covered or under a special exclusion where they are allowed to alternative provisions.
 The national pension scheme is divided into four categories of insured persons – the workplace-based insured, the individually insured, the voluntarily insured, and the voluntarily and continuously insured.

-Employees between the ages of 18 to 59 are covered under the workplace-based pension scheme and contribute 4.5% of their gross monthly earnings.
-The national pension covers employees who work in firms that employ five or more employees, fishermen, farmers, and the self-employed in both rural and urban areas.
-Employers are also covered under the workplace-based pension scheme and help cover their employees obligated 9% contribution by providing the remaining 4.5%.
-Anyone who is not employed, of the age of 60 or above, or excluded by article 6 of the National Pension Act, but is of the ages between 18 and 59, is covered under the individually insured pension scheme.
-Persons covered by the individually insured pension scheme are in charge of paying the entire 9% contribution themselves.
-Voluntarily insured persons are not subjected to mandatory coverage but can choose to be.
-This category comprises retirees who voluntarily choose to have additional benefits, individuals under the age of 27 without income, and individuals whose spouses are covered under a public welfare system, whether military, governmental, or private school teacher pensions.
-Like the individually insured persons, they too are in charge of covering the full amount of the contribution.
-Voluntarily and continuously insured persons consists of individuals 60 years of age who want to fulfill the minimum insured period of 20 years to qualify for old age pension benefits.
-Excluding the workplace-based insured persons, all the other insured persons personally cover their own 9% contribution.
+An old-age pension scheme covers individuals age 60 or older for the rest of their life as long as they have satisfied the minimum of 20 years of national pension coverage beforehand.